-Deemed dividend related to Series B-2 preferred stock down round provision adjusted such that the holders would receive more shares of Legacy TriSalus Common Stock upon conversion than previously.
-The resulting increase in value of the preferred stock was deemed to be a dividend to the preferred stockholders and we recognized a \$3.0 million, non-cash adjustment to additional paid-in-capital for the nine months ended September 30, 2023.
-There was no such adjustment recorded in the nine months ended September 30, 2022.
+The deemed dividend is related to the Initial Preferred Stock Financing, which was deemed to be a down round and triggered the anti-dilution provisions associated with our preferred stock.
+As a result, the conversion prices of all prior series of preferred stock were adjusted such that the holders would receive more shares of common stock upon conversion than previously.
+The resulting increase in value of the preferred stock was deemed to be a dividend to the preferred stockholders and we recognized a \$3.0 million, non-cash adjustment to additional paid-in-capital for the six months ended June 30, 2023.
+There was no such adjustment recorded in the six months ended June 30, 2022.